bignerdranch/Freddy/README.md

 ## `JSONValueDecodable`

-We mentioned before that `BNRSwiftJSON` provides a protocol to help model objects create instances from `JSONValue`s.
+We mentioned before that `Freddy` provides a protocol to help model objects create instances from `JSONValue`s.
 It is time to take a look at the protocol.

 ```swift